creativity-ai/creativity-ai.github.io/index.md

 - Surveys of attitudes and practices of creative professionals regarding generative AI
 - Discussion of generative AI from legal, ethical, economic, or other perspectives

 At least one author of each accepted paper must register for and attend the workshop.
+Authors of accepted papers are invited to present a poster on their work in the poster session.
+A small number of papers may be selected for an invited talk.

-Submissions cannot have previously appeared in conferences or journals, including the main NeurIPS conference.
+Submissions cannot have previously appeared in conferences or journals, **excepting** the main NeurIPS 2024 conference.
 Accepted papers will appear on the workshop website, but the workshop will not have official proceedings.

 ### Call for Creative Work